Photo: Amrit Daniel Forss

 It motivated me to seek out the boss of another publishing house and ask if they’d let me try my wings as an editor—for free—with the condition that they’d hire me if they liked my work.
 (They did.)

 Some weeks were worse than others.
-I worked hours and hours for free, I worked for money whenever I had a moment to spare—in between picking up at day care, grocery shopping, laundry, life.
+I worked hours and hours, some of them for free—in between picking up at day care, grocery shopping, laundry, life.
 Every now and then I cried from exhaustion.
 Then I blew my nose, learned about taxes and bookkeeping, and made shaky attempts at networking.

 I did not sleep very much.
 A website?
 Goodness, I didn’t even have time to think about it!